PreetyManna11/Power_BI_Projects/Data_Professional_Survey/README.md

-# Data Professional Survey Breakdown
+# Data Professional Survey Breakdown📝🗂️👨🏼‍💻

 ### According to the recent survey among the professionals working in Data Industry, following inferences have been drawn